mdashif313/BookersHeaven/README.md

 - People can search books by catalog, author, publisher etc.
 - Online book ordering and billing facility.
 - Users can give their review and rating on any books.
-- Specific admin pannel for managing the website.
+- Specific admin pannel for mantaining the website.

 ## Contributors
 1. Md.
 Ashif Al Nowajesh.